rotki/rotki/docs/api.rst

    :resjson bool result: A boolean indicating success if all went well.
 If there is an error then the usual result: null and message having a value format is followed.
    :statuscode 200: The exchange has been successfully edited
    :statuscode 400: Provided JSON is in some way malformed
-   :statuscode 409: No user is logged in.
-The exchange can not be found.
+   :statuscode 401: No user is logged in.
+   :statuscode 409: The exchange can not be found.
 The new exchange credentials were invalid.
    :statuscode 500: Internal rotki error

 Querying the balances of exchanges